-Shadow of the Beast, a side-scrolling arcade game, was originally released for the Commodore Amiga computers by Reflections (published by Psygnosis) being one of the most technically advanced games for its time.
-The game was ported to the Atari ST, Amstrad CPC, Commodore 64, Spectrum ZX and several 8/16bit video-game consoles.
+Shadow of the Beast is a side-scrolling action adventure game, originally released for the Commodore Amiga home computers by Reflections (and published by Psygnosis).
+This game is one of the most technically advanced games for its time.
+The game was later ported on the Atari ST, Amstrad CPC, Commodore 64, ZX Spectrum and in various 8 & 16bits video-game consoles.

-Shadow of the Beast takes place in a fantasy world where an Evil Lord called Maletoth killed Aabron's (our hero's) father and then cast a spell to the youngster turning him into a wild, strong and ugly beast (Aabron actually looks much like the ancient Greek god, Pan).
-Now our hero must take his revenge and break the curse gaining back his human nature.
-He must fight against large enemies, monsters, magician lords, skeletons, traps and finally confront the powerful Maletoth.
-The journey is tough and Aabron needs each and every drop of energy in order to survive.
+STORY / GAMEPLAY Shadow of the Beast takes place in a fantasy world where an Evil Lord called Maletoth kills Aabron's (our hero's) father and casts a spell to transform the young boy into a wild, strong and ugly beast (Aabron actually looks much like the ancient Greek god, Pan).
+Now Aabron must avenge his father's death and break the curse, gaining back his human nature.
+On his task, he must fight armed enemies, bloodthirsty monsters, magician lords, skeletons, avoid traps and finally confront the menacing Maletoth.
+The journey is hard and Aabron needs ample energy in order to survive.
 His only weapons are his bare hands plus some rare tools that he can use on the way.
-In terms of gameplay Shadow of the Beast is one of the most difficult games ever created for the Amiga so it needs patience and some good skill in order to survive.
-Action is fast and nasties are attacking pretty faster, not to mention deadly traps, maze-like stages (the underground ones) and huge level bosses.
+In terms of gameplay, Shadow of the Beast is one of the most difficult games ever created for the Amiga so it takes patience and some good skills to survive.
+The whole action is pretty fast and the enemies are fiercely attacking to kill Aabron.
+But, apart from the enemy hordes there are also deadly traps, maze-like stages (etc the underground ones) and gigantic level bosses.

 In-game music sample:

 Some videos belong to retroshowcase.com (indicated); others not